axelarnetwork/axelar-contract-deployments/solana/bindings/README.md

 Initially, folder `generated` has been built just by calling `native-to-anchor` on the target `program`, but the binary also generates additional files which are unnecessary and are stored in the `temp` folder.
 There is no need to run `native-to-anchor`, because the bindings are already prepared.

-In case that bindings need to be generated, right now it can only be run in two ways: to generate `memo-program` or `gateway`.
-It can be run in the following way:
+In case that bindings need to be generated, it can be used to generate `memo-program`, `gateway` or `its` program.
+It is used in the following way:

 ```bash
 cd <repo_root>/solana